I had unprotected oral sex. Should I get tested?

 STIs spread through the exchange of bodily fluids, such as vaginal fluids, semen, and blood.
 Oral sex can cause these fluids to enter the mouth and cause infection.

 Despite the protection condoms offer, few people use condoms during oral sex.
-More public awareness of the value of condoms during oral sex needs to take place to help protect people of all ages against the transmission of oral STIs.
+More public awareness of the risks of oral sex needs to take place to help protect people of all ages against the transmission of oral STIs.

 What STIs can you get from unprotected oral sex?